jinserk/pytorch-asr/README.md

 $ python train.py <model-name> --use-cuda --continue-from <model-file>
 ```

-You can use `--visdom` or `--tensorboard` option to see the loss propagation.
+You can use `--visdom` option to see the loss propagation.
 Please make sure that you already have a running visdom process before you start a training with `--visdom` option.
+`--tensorboard` option is outdated since TensorboardX package doesn't support the latest PyTorch.

 You can also use `--slack` option to redirect logs to slack DM.
 If you want to use this, first setup a slack workplace and add "Bots" app to the workplace.